Bell 206: Military

-137 commercial Bell 206B-3s purchased in 1993 as the primary and instrument helicopter trainer for the US Army at Fort Novosel, Alabama.
+137 commercial Bell 206B-3s purchased in 1993 as the primary and instrument helicopter trainer for the US Army at Fort Rucker, Alabama.
 35 in VFR configuration and 102 in IFR configuration.
-The US Army currently has 181 units, of which 121 are in VFR configuration and 60 are in IFR configuration.
+The US Army has 181 units as of 2026, of which 121 are in VFR configuration and 60 are in IFR configuration.
 All TH-67s display US registrations ("N" numbers) and are operated as public use aircraft.